raburton/esp8266/README.md

 esptool2
 -
 A firmware tool to produce rom images for the ESP8266.
-Needs no external tools needs to extract the ELF file.
+Needs no external tools to extract the ELF file.
 Can produce standalone rom images and images for use with SDK and rBoot bootloaders. rBoot build depends on esptool2.

 Drivers
 -